 Choosing your route

-The shortest route up Pen y Fan is from the Pont ar Daf car park just along from the Storey Arms Outdoor Education Centre on the A470.
+The shortest route to walk up Pen y Fan is from the Pont ar Daf car park just along from the Storey Arms Outdoor Education Centre on the A470.
 This is why those news reports were detailing two miles of cars parked along the grass verge from that car park.

 It’s the most commonly outlined route, so lots of people assume it’s the only one.

 If you want to get up to the summit quickly then sure, Pont ar Daf is your starting point.
 Unless of course it’s a weekend in summer or a bank holiday.
 Or probably lots of other times too.
-It.
-Gets.
-Busy.

 The second most commonly detailed route is a tough one.
 You can park in the Cwm Gwdi car park north of Pen y Fan and just south of the town Brecon.